graasp/graasp/README.md

 Up tests start from the previous migration state, insert mock data and apply the up procedure.
 Then each table should still contain the inserted data with necessary changes.
 The down tests have a similar approach.

 ## Known issues

-### Data persistence

-The development environnement uses `localstack` as a local alternative to AWS s3 storage.
-But persistence accross restarts is not supported without the premium license.
-This means that it is expected that you see 404 on uploaded files after a restart of your computer.
-In details:

-- the items are persisted in the DB
-- the files stored on the fake s3 are not.

-In the future we might investigate different solutions to mocking s3 storage, or improve the local storage to provide a durable local storage option.

 ### Container installation